bransonf/newr/README.md

 And once it is installed, here is how you use this utility:

-1. First you create a R project in RStudio, creating or selecting an exisiting folder.
+1. First you create a R project in RStudio, creating or selecting an existing folder.
 2. Run this code:

 ```r